raphaelmansuy/tutorials/11_oauth2.md

 ### Scopes: The Principle of Least Privilege

 Scopes are like the specific permissions written on that hotel keycard.
-Instead of "access everything," you specify exactly what you need[^1_19].
+Instead of "access everything," you specify exactly what you need.

 **Good Scope Design**: